gorzechowski/flask-restly/docs/Decorators.md

 ## Auth and Identity

 Decorators from auth and identity modules are described with examples in `Authentication` and `Authorization` docs

+## Rate

+Decorators from rate module are described with examples in `RateLimits` docs

 ## Queued